Menu Close

 Private Markets vs. Public Markets: Everything You Need to Know

-Public investing is commonly known, yet the PitchBook Private Markets Guide has this to say about the private markets, “If you’re overlooking it, you’re overlooking a major, fast-growing sector of the economy – one that includes millions of companies, from venture-backed startups like Lyft to private equity-backed franchises like Safeway.”
+Public investing is more widely known, but as the PitchBook Private Markets Guide states, “If you’re overlooking it, you’re missing a major, fast-growing sector of the economy—one that includes millions of companies, from venture-backed startups like Lyft to private equity-backed franchises like Safeway.”

 Private Markets